autodesk-platform-services/aps-power-automate-tools/docs/part4-simple-flow/index.md

   - **Subject**: `Design has been added`
   - **Body**: enter `Views: `, then click the **fx** icon, enter the expression `variables('views')`, and click **Add**

+> Note: If this is the first time you are using the email action, you will be asked to create a new connection.
+Log in with your Microsoft account.

 ![Send email action](images/action-send-email.png)

 - Click **Save** in the top-right to save the flow, and then **Back** in the top-left to go back to the flow overview